nabanitadattase/Angular7/Playground/README.md

 # Playground

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+This Project desscribes the use of components and bidirectional dataflows.This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

 ## Development server